 Baby wake windows by age: Newborn and infant sleep windows

 “In like a lion, out like a lamb.”
 It's a saying often used to describe the weather in March.
-But it’s also an apt description of a baby's sleep patterns over the first year.
+But it’s also an apt description of a baby’s sleep patterns over the first year.
 Expect your baby’s sleep to be a bit wild during the newborn period — i.e., irregular sleep times and durations.
-By their first birthday, however, your baby’s sleep will have calmed down, becoming more predictable with fewer sleep disruptions.
+By their first birthday, however, your baby’s sleep may have calmed down, becoming more predictable with fewer sleep disruptions.

 What are wake windows?